Learning Cross-domain Semantic-Visual Relationships for Transductive Zero-Shot Learning: Transferrable Semantic-Visual Relationship

+where $\hat{\textbf{a}}_i $ is the output of the decoder.
+To align the distributions of semantic-visual fusions from the source and target domains, we incorporate two BN modules at each layer to maintain different normalization statistics for two domains during the training phase.
+Additionally, we incorporate an entropy minimization term as reasonable regularization for the unlabeled semantic-visual fusions from the target domain.

-There may exist a potential problem, \emph{i.e.}, how to build mini-batches for training since the semantic-visual pairs are extremely imbalanced.
-For the source domain, we randomly select a fixed-size batch of images from $\mathcal{D}^s$, and then use categories existing in the current mini-batch to construct semantic-visual pairs for training.
-For the target domain, we will also select a mini-batch of images from $\mathcal{D}^s$, but all the categories from $\mathcal{C}^t$ will be used to construct semantic-visual pairs since the target images do not have class labels.
+There may exist a potential problem, {i.e.}, how to build mini-batches for training since the semantic-visual fusions are extremely imbalanced.
+For the source domain, we randomly select a fixed-size batch of images from $\mathcal{D}^s$, and then use categories existing in the current mini-batch to construct semantic-visual fusions for training.
+For the target domain, we will also select a mini-batch of images from $\mathcal{D}^s$, but all the categories from $\mathcal{C}^t$ will be used to construct semantic-visual fusions since the target images do not have labels.